Burp Suite vs. OWASP ZAP: The most popular tools for web application security assessments

 Talk to professionals

 Now we come to the OWASP ZAP, which also provides various tools.
-OWASP also has an official documentation of their tools with deeper explanations of the function as well as examples.
-This can be easily downloaded from the official site of OWASP.
-The following tools are provided by ZAP:
+OWASP also has one official documentation their tools with deeper explanations of the function as well as examples.
+You can do this on the OWASP official site just download it.
+The ZAP offers you the following tools:

 Spider

-With the Spider tool you can automatically add URLs of a web application you are testing to the so-called "Scope".
+With the Spider Tool you can URLs of a web application, which you test, automatically to the so-called "Scope" add to.
 The scope is the area to which the tests are limited.
-Here the responses are automatically searched for hyperlinks.
-These are then called and searched as well.
+Here they will Responses are automatically searched for hyperlinks.
+These are then called up and also searched.
 The whole thing works as long as new URLs are discovered.

-With the so-called "Forced Browse Scan" you can find URLs or resources that are not linked in the web application but can be queried at any time (e.g. a hidden folder).
-ZAP uses preconfigured lists for this and then calls the predefined paths.
+With the so-called "Forced Browse Scan" you can find URLs or resources that are not linked in the web application, but can be queried at any time (e.g. a hidden folder).
+ZAP uses preconfigured lists for this and then calls up the specified paths.

-With the Active Scan you can find potential vulnerabilities of a web application.
-The Active Scan attempts to do this using known attack types that are frequently used.
-The Active Scan is already counted as an active attack.
+With Active Scan you can identify potential vulnerabilities in a web application.
+The Active Scan tries this through known types of attacks, which are used frequently.
+The active scan is already counted as an active attack.

 Manual Request Editor

-Similar to Burp Suite's "Proxy" module, you can use the Manual Request Editor to manually modify requests and send them to the web server, then evaluate the response.
+Similar to Burp Suite's "Proxy" module, you can use the Manual Request Editor Modify requests manually and send it to the web server to then evaluate the response.

 Extensions

-You can extend the ZAP of OWASP as already mentioned very easily via the Marketplace.
-There you can install various add-ons and then customize them locally.
+As already mentioned, you can easily expand the OWASP ZAP via the Marketplace.
+There you can install various add-ons and then adjust them locally.

 Conclusion: Useful tools whose value depends on the user

-Basically, Burp Suite and ZAP can do the same thing: both programs offer you a wide range of tools and add-ons to facilitate general web application pentesting.
-Both programs allow you to automate some things (e.g. spidering or the possibility to run scans that show you the potential vulnerabilities).
+Basically, Burp Suite and ZAP can do the same thing: Both programs offer you a large selection of tools and add-ons to make general web application pentesting easier.
+Both programs allow you a lot automate (e.g. spidering or the ability to run scans that will show you the potential vulnerabilities).

-However, it must be said that web application pentesting, especially with regard to broken access control, requires a very high level of technical understanding and a lot of experience.
-Despite the possibilities for automation, it requires a lot of manual work and the tools are not always able to provide a sufficient analysis.
+However, it must be said that web application pentesting is particularly important with regard to broken access control very high technical understanding and requires a lot of experience.
+Despite the possibilities for automation, it requires a lot manual work and the tools are not always able to provide an adequate analysis.
 Much can escape the tools and will only come to light through active testing.
-Therefore, it is even more important to have the web application tested by an experienced pentester who is well versed in web application pentesting.
+It is therefore all the more important to have the web application tested by an experienced pentester who is well versed in web application pentesting.

 How secure is your web app?

-We find the weak points for you and support you in closing them.
+We will find the weak points for you and support you in closing them.

 OTHER CONTRIBUTIONS